 Fruits have a special symbol in Chinese customs.
-In Chinese decorative arts, flowers, fruits and trees are depicted as different aspects of life.
-Fruits have been considered in almost all art forms in all cultures of the world, especially in Chinese culture.
+In Chinese decorative arts, flowers, fruits and trees depicted as different aspects of life.
+Fruits considered in almost all art forms in all cultures of the world, especially in Chinese culture.
 Fruits usually indicate abundance or harvest.
 Knowing the symbolic meaning of fruits enables you to better understand the message hidden in Chinese culture.

 Peach is a symbol of love